- Quantitative analysis deals with the determination of the quantity of the substance to be analyzed.

-- Gravimetric analysis: It depends on isolating and weighing of the final product with known pure, stable and definite form.
+- Gravimetric analysis: It depends on isolating and weighing the final product with known pure, stable, and definite form.

-- Instrumental analysis: It depends on measuring some physical properties which change quantitatively with changing concentration of sample.
+- Instrumental analysis: It depends on measuring some physical properties which change quantitatively with changing the concentration of the sample.

-- Volumetric analysis (Titration): It depends on measuring volume of standard solution (titrant) used for complete reaction with the sample.
+- Volumetric analysis (Titration): It depends on measuring the volume of standard solution (titrant) used for complete reaction with the sample, such as in KMnO4 titration procedures.

-- Displacement: Formation of weak acid or weak base.
+b.
+Displacement: Formation of a weak acid or a weak base.

 - Complexometric reactions.